Page Object Model & Factory in Selenium

 What is Page Factory in Selenium?

-Page Factory in Selenium is an inbuilt Page Object Model framework concept for Selenium WebDriver but it is very optimized.
+Page Factory in Selenium is an inbuilt Page Object Model framework concept for Selenium WebDriver that improves maintainability by reducing repetitive element lookups using annotations, not by execution speed.
 It is used for initialization of Page objects or to instantiate the Page object itself.
 It is also used to initialize Page class elements without using “FindElement/s.”

 @FindBy can accept tagName, partialLinkText, name, linkText, id, css, className, xpath as attributes.